ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 	1. Click **Add**.
 2. On the **Service Credentials screen**, click **View credentials** on the name of the credential that you created in the previous step.
 A JSON object is displayed which includes credential details.

-You will use the following values to embed the application and to create a {{site.data.keyword.dynamdashbemb_short}} session, and embed {{site.data.keyword.dynamdashbemb_short}} into your application:
+You will use the following values to create a session and embed {{site.data.keyword.dynamdashbemb_short}} into your application:
   - api_endpoint_url
   - client_id
   - client_secret

 ## Step 3: Creating a {{site.data.keyword.dynamdashbemb_short}} session

 You can use a REST service to create a {{site.data.keyword.dynamdashbemb_short}} session with basic authentication using the *client_id* and *client_secret*.
-Since these credentials are sensitive, store them safely and use the credentials only from a server application.
+Store and handle these credentials securely as you would any other password.
+Use credentials only from a server application.

 Request Example:
 ```bash